hyundai-robotics/doc-spot-weld/4-work-teaching/4-6-multi-gun-simultaneous-weld/2-support-function.md

-﻿# 4.6.2 지원기능
+﻿# 4.6.2 Support functions

-멀티건 동시용접을 위해 제공되는 기능은 다음과 같습니다.
+The functions to be provided for simultaneous weldig with multiple guns is as follows.

-1. 수동개폐
+1. Manual closing
-2. 수동가압
+2. Manual squeezing
-3. spot 명령문
+3. spot statement
-4. gunsea 명령문
+4. gunsea statement